bogeeee/restfuncs/readme.md

   "restfuncs-transformer": "^0.9.6"
 },
 ````
 _Here we compile with `tspc` from the `ts-patch` package, instead of `tsc`, which **allows for our `restfuncs-transformer` plugin** in tsconfig.json.
 We use / recommend `ts-node` on top of that because it works proper with debugging (recognizes sources maps, hits the breakpoints, outputs proper stracktraces, opposed to plain `node` here).
-In some cases where a (configuration) decision must be made
-See also this [example/package.json](examples/express-and-vite/tsconfig.json) which additionaly has a faster `tsx` based dev script and does the vite bundling for the client/browser._
+You can also run it with the faster `tsx` in development with disabled validations, see the [example](examples/express-and-vite/tsconfig.json)._

 **Security note:** When using client certificates, you must read the [CSRF protection chapter](#csrf-protection).
 ## &lt;/Boilerplate cheat sheet&gt;